Environmental impact of pesticides: Air

-Pesticides can contribute to air pollution.
+Pesticides contribute to air pollution.
 Pesticide drift occurs when pesticides suspended in the air as particles are carried by wind to other areas, potentially contaminating them.
 Pesticides that are applied to crops can volatilize and may be blown by winds into nearby areas, potentially posing a threat to wildlife.
 Weather conditions at the time of application as well as temperature and relative humidity change the spread of the pesticide in the air.
 As wind velocity increases so does the spray drift and exposure.
 Low relative humidity and high temperature result in more spray evaporating.
 The amount of inhalable pesticides in the outdoor environment is therefore often dependent on the season.
 Also, droplets of sprayed pesticides or particles from pesticides applied as dusts may travel on the wind to other areas, or pesticides may adhere to particles that blow in the wind, such as dust particles.
 Ground spraying produces less pesticide drift than aerial spraying does.
 Farmers can employ a buffer zone around their crop, consisting of empty land or non-crop plants such as Evergreen trees to serve as windbreaks and absorb the pesticides, preventing drift into other areas.
 Such windbreaks are legally required in the Netherlands.

 Pesticides that are sprayed on to fields and used to fumigate soil can give off chemicals called volatile organic compounds, which can react with other chemicals and form a pollutant called ground level ozone.
 Pesticide use accounts for about 6 percent of total ground level ozone levels.